bspfsystems/YamlConfiguration/CONTRIBUTING.md

 # Contributions, Support, and Issues for YamlConfiguration

 Contributions to the project are welcome.
-YamlConfiguration is a free and open source software project, created with the hopes that the community would find ways to improve it.
+YamlConfiguration is a free and open source software project, made open source with the hopes that the community would find ways to improve it.

 ## Contributing